cositools/cosi-data-challenges/README.md

 <details>
   <summary>Data Challenge 5: Planned for January 2027</summary>

   - Final release before launch :rocket:!
+  - This data challenge will be blind to the general scientific community and most of the COSI science.

 </details>